Yelp/paasta/docs/source/installation/getting_started.rst

 we have a package called `nerve-tools <https://github.com/Yelp/nerve-tools>`_.
 This repo builds a .deb package, and should be installed on all slaves.
 Each slave should run ``configure_nerve`` periodically.
-We recommend this runs quite frequently (we run it every 5s), since kubernetes pods created by Paasta are not available to clients until nerve is reconfigured.
+We recommend this runs quite frequently (we run it every 5s), since Kubernetes Pods created by PaaSTA are not available to clients until nerve is reconfigured.

 Similarly, to manage the configuration of synapse, we have a package called `synapse-tools <https://github.com/Yelp/synapse-tools>`_.